OfficeDev/teams-toolkit/packages/vscode-extension/CONTRIBUTING.md

 ## Test the project

-Mannully test UI in VS Code extenion for now.
+Manually test UI in VS Code extension for now.

 ## Style Guidelines